Western Animation: The Harlem Globetrotters

 - Only Known by Their Nickname: Granny's real name is never revealed.

 - Schizo Tech: The land that Snow White and the Evil Queen hail from (and its neighboring country that the Prince comes from) is one where everybody talks, dresses and acts like it's the Middle Ages and the buildings are either stone castles or thatched cottages.
-However, it also has a few vehicles, electronic lights and gates, a modern basketball court, and the Queen's Magic Mirror seems to really be a computer.
-It is also clearly set in the present, as several of the characters are fans of the Globetrotters and the Queen invited them to come and put on an exhibition game.
+However, it also has a few motorized vehicles, electronic lights and gates, and even a modern basketball court, and the Queen's Magic Mirror seems to really be a computer.
+It is also clearly set in the late 1970s, as several of the characters are fans of the Globetrotters and the Queen invited them to come and put on an exhibition game.

 - The Smurfette Principle: Granny is the only female character in the main cast.